kev5/Object-Recognition/README.md

 # Object Recognition

 The goal of this project is to use artificial intelligence algorithms/models, e.g., neural networks, to recognize and locate objects, here, IKEA products, in images of indoor scenes from "IKEA galleries."
-We will provide sample photos of objects that are known to be in the scene as guidance for your recognition system.
-You should match as many objects as possible among the provided objects with their equivalent objects in the scene.
+We are provided with sample photos of objects that are known to be in the scene as guidance for our recognition system.
+We should match as many objects as possible among the provided objects with their equivalent objects in the scene.

 ### Please follow these steps to Run our model: